amunnezza/ISCDoc/ISC2/Capitolo 3/Module 2.md

 >A one way spinning door or barrier that allows only one person at a atime to enter a bulding or pass through an area.

 >[!mantraps]- Mantraps
-> An entrance to a buildin or an area that requires people to pass through two doors with only one door opened at a time
+> An entrance to a building or an area that requires people to pass through two doors with only one door opened at a time

 and remotely or system-controlled door locks.
 For the system to identify an authorized employee, an access control system needs to have some form of enrollment station used to assign and activate an access control device.
 Most often, a badge is produced and issued with the employee’s identifiers, with the enrollment station giving the employee specific areas that will be accessible.
 In high-security environments, enrollment may also include biometric characteristics.
 In general, an access control system compares an individual’s badge against a verified database.
 If authenticated, the access control system sends output signals allowing authorized personnel to pass through a gate or a door to a controlled area.
 The systems are typically integrated with the organization’s logging systems to document access activity (authorized and unauthorized)